 Council members expressed their commitment to supporting this contract fight and shared personal accounts of their connection to nurses, both as patients and family members.

 “My late mother was a nurse at Harlem Hospital for over 30 years, and when she was diagnosed with Alzheimer’s disease, it felt like she didn’t have the care she needed despite providing New Yorkers with care her whole career.
 A fair contract will give our public sector nurses the care and compassion they deserve, while they show us that same care and compassion every single day,” said Council Member Crystal Hudson.
-And Council Member Shahana Hanif shared the deep care she received as a lupus patient and that her mother received by nurses who ensured her Bangla-speaking parents understood her condition and healthcare needs.
+And Council Member Shahana Hanif shared the deep care she received as a lupus patient by nurses who ensured her Bangla-speaking parents understood her condition and healthcare needs.